Stephenyeah/Information-security/h1-Organizing-Threath-modeling.md

 The text introduces the concept of the "Intrusion Kill Chain," a model adapted from military strategies for cybersecurity.
 This model outlines the steps an adversary takes to execute a cyberattack and provides a framework for defenders to counter these attacks effectively.

-**Intrusion Kill Chain Phases:**

-**Reconnaissance:** The attacker researches and identifies potential targets, often by gathering information from public sources like websites and mailing lists.

-**Weaponization:** The attacker creates a malicious payload, often embedding a remote access trojan (RAT) in common file types like PDFs or Microsoft Office documents.

-**Delivery:** The attacker transmits the weaponized payload to the target, commonly through email attachments, malicious websites, or USB drives.

-**Exploitation:** Upon delivery, the payload exploits a vulnerability in the victim's system, such as software bugs or user errors, to activate the malicious code.

-**Installation:** The attacker installs a backdoor or RAT on the compromised system to maintain persistent access.

-**Command and Control (C2):** The compromised system connects to a server controlled by the attacker, allowing them to issue commands and control the system remotely.

-**Actions on Objectives:** The attacker now executes their primary goal, such as data theft, system disruption, or further lateral movement within the network.

-**Steps to Enhance Security**

 Once you have identified the main threats to your privacy, you can start choosing solutions to protect yourself and your data.